carloscfgos1980/tailwindcss-indept/README.md

 src/app/(root)/overflow/page.tsx

 - overflow Visible
-In order to make the imahe to go further the parent element.
+In order to make the image to go further the parent element.
 I need to set th high bigger than the high of the parent element and use the utility of <overflow-visible>

 - overflow -not visible